Marxist historiography: In the Soviet Union

 Soviet-era historiography was deeply influenced by Marxism.
 Marxism maintains that the moving forces of history are determined by material production and the rise of different socioeconomic formations.
 Applying this perspective to socioeconomic formations such as slavery and feudalism is a major methodological principle of orthodox Marxist historiography.
 Based on this principle, historiography predicts that there will be an abolition of capitalism by a socialist revolution made by the working class.
 Soviet historians believed that Marxist–Leninist theory permitted the application of categories of dialectical and historical materialism in the study of historical events.

 However Soviet historiography was significantly influenced by the strict control by the authorities aimed at propaganda and Soviet power as well, as a result Marxist historiography suffered in the Soviet Union, as the government required overdetermined historical writing.
 Soviet historians tended to avoid contemporary history (after 1903) where possible, and effort was predominantly directed at pre-modern history (before 1850).
 As history was considered to be a politicized academic discipline, historians limited their creative output to avoid prosecution.
 Since the late 1930s, Soviet historiography treated the party line and reality as one and the same.
 As such, if it was a science, it was a science in service of a specific political and ideological agenda, commonly employing historical negationism.
 In the 1930s, historical archives were closed and original research was severely restricted.
 Historians were required to pepper their works with references—appropriate or not—to Stalin and other "Marxist–Leninist classics", and to pass judgment—as prescribed by the Party—on pre-revolution historic Russian figures.
 Nikita Khrushchev commented that "Historians are dangerous and capable of turning everything upside down.
 They have to be watched."

 The Soviet interpretation of Marxism predetermined much of the research done by historians.
 Research by scholars in the USSR was limited to a large extent due to this predetermination.
-Some Soviet historians could not offer non-Marxist theoretical explanations that did not fit with the parties official ideology for their interpretation of sources.
+Some Soviet historians could not offer non-Marxist theoretical explanations that did not fit with the party's official ideology for their interpretation of sources.
 This was true even when alternate theories had a greater explanatory power in relation to a historian's reading of source material.

 Marx and Engels' ideas of the importance of class struggle in history, the destiny of the working class, and the role of the dictatorship of the proletariat and the revolutionary party are of major importance in Marxist methodology.

 Marxist–Leninist historiography has several aspects.
 It explains the social basis of historical knowledge, determines the social functions of historical knowledge and the means by which these functions are carried out, and emphasizes the need to study concepts in connection with the social and political life of the period in which these concepts were developed.